What is the MBTI INTJ “Architect” Personality Type?

 Tertiary Function – Introverted Feeling

-• They use introverted feelings, but because it is a tertiary function, they do so to a lesser degree than they use the dominant and auxiliary functions.
+- They use introverted feelings, but because they are tertiary functions, they do so to a lesser degree than they use the dominant and auxiliary functions.

 Inferior Function – Extraverted Sensing

-• When this function is in play, people may feel that they are living in the moment and are energized by the world around them.
+- When this function is active, people may feel that they are living in the moment and energized by the world around them.

 INTJ Traits